 Vajrāsana forward bend is part of the vinyasa krama for cakravakasana, a backward-bending posture in which students extend one leg (and possibly the opposite arm) to lengthen the body.
 The combination of cakravakasana and vajrāsana forward bend is a great preparation for more challenging backward-bending postures.

 A note about "cat-cow" pose in yoga: Many styles of yoga make use of a movement called cat-cow, in which the student is on hands and knees and alternately moves the spine through flexion (rounding like an arch) and extension (dropping the waist toward the floor).
-I have found that this movement has little real benefit and carries lots of opportunity for strain in myself and my students.
-This movement increases compression of the low back in the "cow" shape and increases the rounding of the upper back in the "cat" shape; most students will find greater benefit with emphasis on lengthening the spine, not just bending it.
-I teach the above variation of vajrāsana forward bend because I find it brings more movement where needed and doesn't increase the strain on already taxed areas of the spine.
+I have found that this movement problematic for most students, as it tends to increase compression of the low back in the "cow" shape and increases the rounding of the upper back in the "cat" shape; most students will find greater benefit with emphasis on lengthening the spine, not just bending it.
+I suspect that Cat/Cow is actually quite an advanced posture, which requires a lot of strength to isometrically “pull” the spine longer from head to tail in flexion and extension.
+I teach the above variation of vajrāsana forward bend because I find it accessible to most, it brings more movement where needed and tends not to increase the strain on already taxed areas of the spine.

 Primary Muscle Actions

 The erector spinae, hamstrings, gluteal muscles and outer hip muscles (piriformis, etc.) are gradually lengthened as the hips settle toward the heels.